 - ☑ One system board

-- ✓ One IDE cable

-- ✓ One USB cable

 - ☑ Two Serial ATA data cables

 - ☑ Two Serial ATA power cables

+- ☑ Two USB cables

-- ☑ One bracket mounted with a COM port
+- ☑ One bracket mounted with a COM port cable

 - ☑ One I/O shield

 - ☑ One CD

 - ☑ One QR (Quick Reference)

 The system board and accessories in the package may not come similar to the information listed above.
 This may differ in accordance to the sales region or models in which it was sold.
 For more information about the standard package in your region, please contact your dealer or sales representative.